-Medicare has approved coverage for HBO therapy for many types of chronic nonhealing wounds.
-Most private insurance companies follow medicare rules.
+Medicare has approved coverage for Hyper Baric Oxygen Therapy for many types of chronic non-healing wounds.
+Most private insurance companies follow Medicare rules.
 We will review your insurance plan with you before your therapy starts to make sure you know what your costs will be.

 LOCATION and CONTACT INFORMATION

 |Penn Wound Care and Hyperbaric Medicine